List of political parties in Nigeria

-This is list of political parties in Nigeria.
+This is a list of political parties in Nigeria.

 The Federal Republic of Nigeria has a multi-party system.
-The largest by National Assembly seats are the All Progressives Congress (APC) and the People's Democratic Party (PDP).
-There are also a number of smaller parties, the largest of which are All Progressives Grand Alliance (APGA) and Young Progressives Party (YPP) as well as others including the African Democratic Congress (ADC), People's Redemption Party (PRP), Social Democratic Party (SDP), and eleven other parties registered with the Independent National Electoral Commission.
+The largest by National Assembly seats are the All Progressives Congress (APC) and the Peoples Democratic Party (PDP).
+There are also a number of smaller parties, the largest of which are the Labour Party (LP), All Progressives Grand Alliance (APGA) and Young Progressives Party (YPP) including the African Democratic Congress (ADC), People's Redemption Party (PRP), Social Democratic Party (SDP), Boot Party (BP) and eleven other parties registered with the Independent National Electoral Commission.